 A popup appears telling you the restoration is complete.
 If the Home was not previously on the device, it will be added.
 If it previously existed, all settings have now been replaced with the Backup.
-That applies to this device and any other device using the Home shared or otherwise.
-Make sure never to restore the backup to or from a device that was not the Owner of that Home if you don't intend to permanently transfer the home.
-Always restore to the same Apple ID that represents the Owner of the home.
-Restored configurations are automatically synchronized to sharee devices once restored on an owner device.
+That applies to this Controller only.
+If this Controller was your Primary Controller, your other Controllers should also automatically update to the restored configuration.
+If it was not your Primary Controller, you may need to reset your other Controllers to associate them with a new Primary Controller.